Ciryl Gane: 2021

+2022

-Gane faced Francis Ngannou for the UFC Heavyweight Championship on January 22, 2022 at UFC 270.
+Gane faced Francis Ngannou for the UFC Heavyweight Championship on January 22, 2022, at UFC 270.
 Gane was ahead after the first two rounds, but Ngannou switched to wrestling and controlled him for the majority rounds three through five.
 He lost the fight via unanimous decision, marking his first defeat in any martial arts competition.

-Gane faced Tai Tuivasa on September 3, 2022 at UFC Fight Night 209.
+Gane faced Tai Tuivasa on September 3, 2022, at UFC Fight Night 209.
 He won the fight via knockout in round three.
 This fight earned him the Fight of the Night award.

+2023

 Gane faced Jon Jones for the vacant UFC Heavyweight Championship on March 4, 2023, at UFC 285.
-He lost the bout via a guillotine choke submission in the first round.
+He lost via a guillotine choke submission in the first round.

+Gane faced Serghei Spivac on September 2, 2023, at UFC Fight Night 226.
+He won the fight via TKO in the second round.
+The win also earned Gane his third Performance of the Night bonus award.

+2024

+Gane was scheduled to face former Bellator Heavyweight World Champion Alexander Volkov in a rematch on October 26, 2024 at UFC 308.
+However, due to Volkov's knee injury, the bout was moved and took place on December 7, 2024 at UFC 310.
+Gane won the close fight by a controversial split decision.
+19 out of 20 media outlets scored the bout for Volkov.
+UFC CEO Dana White apologized to Volkov after the bout saying he thought Volkov had won the bout and the head of the commission explained to White what was thought to be the reasoning of the judges' scorecards.

+2025

+Gane competed for the heavyweight championship for the third time against current champion Tom Aspinall on October 25, 2025 at UFC 321.
+During a competitive first round with both men exchanging, Gane extended his hand poking Aspinall in both eyes.
+Aspinall was unable to continue and the fight was ruled a no contest.

+Filmography

+Ciryl Gane stars as Bastien in the movie KO.
+He is also in the 2025 film, "Den of Thieves 2" starring O'Shea Jackson Jr. and Gerard Butler.".
+In 2025, Gane served as an MMA judge on a French reality TV show broadcast by Netflix in 2026, lArène.

 Personal life

 Gane and his wife have two daughters.
 They live in Nogent-sur-Marne, in the eastern suburbs of Paris.